mamelodi/mamelodi.github.io/README.md

 # mamelodi.github.io
-Website for the Mamelodi Initiative, an education non-profit in South Africa
+Website for The Mamelodi Initiative, an educational non-profit in South Africa.